vron7/Aha-s/ts.md

 **When to use**
 - Use the Factory Pattern when you want to create objects without specifying the exact class of object that will be created.
 - If the process of object creation involves complex logic or conditions, a factory method can encapsulate this logic in one place.
+- If you supposed to create different types of objects, and you don't know what these objects will be until runtime.
+- If you're dealing with a large number of similar classes that share a common superclass and you often need to instantiate one of these classes,
+  but you don't know ahead of time which one you'll need to instantiate.
+- If your code involves conditional creation of objects based on certain parameters or environmental conditions,
+  a Factory Method can encapsulate this conditional logic and make your code easier to read and maintain.

 **Problems**
 - Factory methods usually provide a static interface, which can make it difficult to subclass or modify the behavior of the factory without modifying its code directly.